Primary Navigation Mobile

 The plug-in hybrid is our pick of the HS line-up.

 The PHEV is our pick of the range to drive, too.
 Though we’ve only had a brief go in it so far, it’s a big improvement over the standard petrol.
 It’s much quicker, smoother and more refined.
 The large electric motor means it feels more like an EV to drive than it does a hybrid, and the engine makes almost no noise that you can hear from the interior.
-We need a longer go in the car, though, as we’re yet to drive it without any electric charge to see how that changes the driving experience.
+We need a longer go in the car, though, as we’re yet to drive it without any electric charge to see how that changes the driving experience and fuel economy.

 What’s it like to drive?